rocky-jaiswal/my_blogs/src/content/blog/2025-10-25-result-monad.md

 date: 25/10/2025
 ---

 It has almost been a year since I last made a post.
 With everything in software development going the AI way and the small ideas I had, when I tried to put them in Claude I usually got the post I wanted to make in a few seconds.
 So it was kind of demotivating to spend hours on doing some research when people can get the same answer from AI anytime in seconds.
+Things have changed, now we need not search for answers, we need to ask the right questions 😁

 Having said that, I still do not feel AI is there yet - yes, it is very good with small boilerplate stuff (and even then around 80% of the time) one cannot leave all development to AI if you really care about quality.
 Speaking of code quality, one major theme with AI churning out code is - __code organization__.
 Yes, AI can write code but if the code organization is not good, not only AI outputs worse code but at the end of the day code is all over the place - unreadable and unmaintainable.